jdwebdev/testing/README.md

-# Testing CI
+# Testing CI/CD

-This is just an upload of a game from a React Tutorial for testing CI integration
+This is just an upload of a game from a React Tutorial for testing CI/CD integration